 - Support and promote the gathering of relevant high quality in situ plastics data.

-- Quality control and quality assurance of essential metadata based.
+- Conduct quality control and quality assurance of essential metadata based.

 - Support and maintain a platform for collaboration, source for datasets-of-opportunity, forum for community.